gaggaetan/linux-basic-command-FR-/README.md

-## linux-basic-command-FR-
+## EPHEC-Dev-II-personnel

-Here are the basic linux commands and some additional informations.
+Here are is store all the homework ,somes small project that i have to do for DEV II lesson at EPHEC